 Song Placement

 The strategic placement of songs within a film is essential for storytelling.
-Songs are often used to introduce characters, highlight conflicts, or mark significant turning points in the narrative.
+Songs are often used to introduce characters, highlight conflicts, or mark significant turning points in the plot.

 Flashbacks and Dreams